juliameier/pyfmflib/README.md

-# Python API for the Full-Metadata Format
+# A Python API for the Full-Metadata Format

 The Full-Metadata Format (FMF) is described in [http://arxiv.org/abs/0904.1299](http://arxiv.org/abs/0904.1299).
 This